Arborvitae/Geoshape/docs/geogitsync.rst

 Manual Sync
 ------------
-Once a remote is set up then you can sync between the two GeoGit repositories.
+Once a remote is set up then you can sync between the two Geogig repositories.

 #.
 Click on the up and down arrows by the name of the remote you want to sync.
 This initiates a one-time push/pull